johnno1962/Diamond/README.md

-# CocoaScript - Swift scripting made easy
+# Diamond - Swift scripting made easy

 Stop Press:

-This Project has now moved [here](https://github.com/RubyNative/CocoaScript) to be with the RubyNative project for which it was intended.
+This Project has now moved [here](https://github.com/RubyNative/Diamond) to be with the RubyNative project for which it was intended.

 When you're as bad a typist as I am, one of the frustrations of using dynamically typed